 Bio and photos – We request a bio and photos showcasing your work that we can add to your profile on the Changemakers hub.

-Keep us updated – To ensure that we have consistent updated information, we ask that you keep us updated on any changes to your organisation and profile, including change in focal point and location.
+Keep us updated – To ensure that we have consistently updated information, we ask that you keep us updated on any changes to your organisation and profile.

 Tag C4R’s various social media – Follow and share C4R’s social media activities and tag C4R, when it applies:

 Bidna Capoeira is trading as Capoeira4Refugees; Is a non-governmental organisation registered in the United Kingdom.